 The fair piece rate applies where a worker is classed as doing output work (paid per item produced or task performed).
-It can only be used in limited situations when the employer does not know the hours the worker does, for example home workers.
-It means that employers must pay their output workers the minimum wage for every hour they work based on an hourly rate derived from the time it takes an average speed worker to produce the work.
-The entitlement of workers paid under this system is uprated by 20%.
-This means that the number reached after dividing the NMW by the average hourly output rate must be multiplied by 1.2 to calculate the fair piece rate.
+It can only be used in limited situations when the employer does not know the hours the worker does.
+Employers must establish the average hourly output rate of an average worker.
+To then calculate the fair piece rate, the worker's NMW hourly rate is divided by the average hourly output rate that was calculated, and the result is multiplied by 1.2.

-What about Family Businesses?
+What about family businesses?